 In short our policy is to publish comments unless they are at risk of damaging the quality of our website or are likely to result in legal or technical difficulties.

-At Oh-Barcelona.com transparency will always be one of our most important values and we go to great efforts to ensure your feedback remains at the heart of what we do – so please don´t hesitate to get in touch!
+Transparency will always be one of our most important values and we go to great efforts to ensure your feedback remains at the heart of what we do so please don´t hesitate to get in touch!